cleanlab/cleanlab-studio/docs/source/concepts/cl_columns.rst

 ------------------
 Contains a score bounded between 0 and 1, which is used to determine whether a sample is a near duplicate.
 The lower the score of a sample, the more likely it is to be a near duplicate of another sample.

-.. _near_duplicate_sets:
+.. _near_duplicate_id:
-``near_duplicate_sets``
+``near_duplicate_id``
 ----------------
-Contains a list of integer indices, where for each sample, this list contains the indices of the samples that are near duplicates of it.
-For example, if the list for sample 0 is ``[1, 2, 3]``, then samples 1, 2, and 3 are near duplicates of sample 0.
-The list is empty for samples that are not near duplicates of any other sample.
+Contains an integer ID for each sample, where samples with the same ID are near duplicates of each other.
+The IDs range from 0 upwards.
+Samples that do not have near duplicates are assigned an ID of -1.